 “I think people were immediately affected, confused, wondering why a specific event was commemorated,” Kaufman said.
 “There’s all this history and a year’s worth since the event which is what people were talking about.
 The students were confused; shocked why the announcement was so specific to that one event,” she said.

-“I feel like the meeting cleared up a lot of questions,” said sophomore Zarah Peerzada. “[Ms. Inbal] had really cleared up what actually happened and what intentions were behind the announcement.
+“I feel like the meeting cleared up a lot of questions,” said sophomore Zarah Peerzada. “[Inbal] had really cleared up what actually happened and what intentions were behind the announcement.
 She said she was going to try and work together with us moving forward to do more for both sides,” she said.

 Sophomore Laiba Azhar, who also attended the meeting, disagreed.